aquizon/FindMyRecipes/README.md

 Within the search bar once the user presses enter the scene will replace the food categories or tableview with a filtered tableview that matches the search criteria.

 The food categories is comprised of 6 different buttons that will redirect to a table that contains all the ingredients within that food category.
 The right most table is the "fridge" that stores all the added ingredients.

+The tableviews for the food categories are built using two columns.
+The first column is just an image of the ingredient while the second column is a vBox that has the name of the ingredient and a button to either add or remove the ingredient to/from the fridge.

 The bottom menu bar are three buttons that will redirect the user to either the favorite recipes, generated recipes scene and the save and quit button.